nbicocchi/learn-microservices/modules/communication-async/slides/2 - Async communication (AMQP).md

 **Queue** is the fundamental component that stores messages sent by producers.
 In fact, messages sent by producers (and routed by exchanges) wait to be processed by consumer applications in queues.

 * **Storage**: Queues store messages until they are processed or consumed by applications.
-* **Durability**: Queues can be durable, meaning they survive broker restarts.
-Durability ensures that messages are not lost even if the broker restarts.
 * **Message Order**: FIFO — First-In, First-Out.
 * **Configurable Properties**: Queues have configurable properties such as maximum length, maximum priority levels, message TTL (Time-To-Live), etc., allowing fine-tuning to meet specific requirements.